StrangeRanger/string-permutation/README.md

 ## Usage

-To execute the program, simply execute the following command:
+To execute the program, simply use the following command:

 `python3 string-permutation`